bacontime/rpg/continents.md

 Strange locations that represent a concept stretched to its limits.

 FIAF
 : The continent of FIAF was created as a self-similar fractal.
-Mountains at one end are duplicated as hills then mounds, then motes of dust.
+Mountains at one end were duplicated as hills then mounds, then motes of dust.
 This isn't a space-warping effect, and the fractal nature of the content isn't magically sustained, so the smallest iterations of the continent's features have been eroded into unrecognizability.

 Leto
 : A ring of mountains surrounds a arid, flat, isolated plateau roughly the size of Iowa.
 Exotic xerophile fauna live in this 'dry island' (microantelopes and sandwyrms are abundant).